resolve109/study-aws-sa/aws-study-guide.md

   - Eliminates cold start latency by pre-warming the Lambda runtime environment
   - Perfect for functions that are part of user-facing API responses where latency is critical
   - More effective for reducing response times than increasing function timeout or memory allocation
+- **SQS Queue Processing**:
+  - For processing SQS queues more efficiently than EC2-based solutions:
+    - Migrate script logic from EC2 instance to a Lambda function
+    - Configure Lambda to poll the SQS queue and process messages
+  - Automatically scales based on queue depth to handle growing number of messages
+  - Pay only for compute time used during actual message processing
+  - Eliminates need to provision and maintain EC2 instances for queue processing
+  - Significantly reduces operational costs compared to always-running EC2 solution
+  - Provides better cost optimization for unpredictable or growing workloads

 ### AWS Step Functions
 - **Application Orchestration**: